Pirate-MIDI/Pirate-MIDI-Updater/README.md

 - For the Bridge6, hold FS6 while powering up/plugging in a USB cable.
 - For the Bridge4, hold FS3 while powering up/plugging in a USB cable (Thanks Simon!).
 - Wait about 10-15 seconds, as the device won't appear to do anything.
-- Run the command: `ahoy install --skip-bootloader ~/path/to/your/downloaded/firmware.bin`
 - As a backup method, you can use the `dfu-util` command as [laid out here](https://learn.piratemidi.com/software/downloads) (click "Details & Instructions").